evaristoc/gitterrooms_snaviz/README.md

 * Your Gitter Token (Check https://developer.gitter.im/docs/welcome)
 * Find the id of the target room (please ask if you are interested)

+They should be passed to routes/index.js file as "token" and "roomId" respectively.

 To install the project you should have node.js installed.
 Clone/Pull the project into a desired location and run:
 ```
 >> npm install